revell-logo

 • Sight Housing: The main body that holds your pins or aiming reference

-• Windage Adjustment: Controls horizontal (left/right) positioning
+• Windage Adjustment: Controls horizontal positioning to correct left or right arrow impact

-• Elevation Adjustment: Controls vertical (up/down) positioning
+• Elevation Adjustment: Controls vertical positioning to correct high or low arrow impact

 How to Adjust Bow Sight: The Golden Rule

-The fundamental principle of sight adjustment is surprisingly simple: Move your sight toward your group until your arrows hit where you aim.
-This rule applies to both windage and elevation adjustments.
-If your arrows consistently hit left of your target, move your sight left.
-If they’re hitting high, move your sight up.
-This counterintuitive approach works because moving the sight in the direction of your arrow group effectively moves your aim point in the opposite direction, bringing your arrows to center.
+The foundation of all bow sight adjustment follows one simple rule: move your sight toward your arrow group until your arrows hit where you aim.
+This means if your arrows consistently hit left of the target, move your sight left.
+If they are hitting high, move your sight up.
+The reason this works is counterintuitive to many beginners, but it is essential for proper sight in.

 Step-by-Step Bow Sight Adjustment Guide